All 32 teams who will play at the World Cup are now known, so it's time to get excited about Qatar 2022!

-Our Andy Schooler brings you all you need to know about those play-offs and the finals themselves.
+Our Andy Schooler brings you all you need to know about the finals, including the full draw, fixtures, kick-off times and format.

 2022 World Cup finals draw